-August also brought our first Is It A Fiddle Or A Violin? program of the season – this rich program serves hundreds of elementary school students every year and features tours of both Schermerhorn Symphony Center and the Country Music Hall of Fame and Museum capped by the delightful title program presented by violinists/fiddlers David Coe and Matt Combs.
-Is It A Fiddle Or A Violin? is scheduled more than a dozen times each year -we have already hosted the program four times this fall, with another this week and nine more between January and May 2016.
+This year we welcome a new musician to this delightful program: Lauren Saks joins David Coe – who was a founder of Is It A Fiddle Or A Violin? in 2006 – in bringing this rich program to hundreds of elementary school students every year and features tours of both Schermerhorn Symphony Center and the Country Music Hall of Fame and Museum.
+Is It A Fiddle Or A Violin? is scheduled a dozen times this year -we have already hosted the program four times this fall, with another eight mornings planned between now and May 2017.

 Free Day of Music

-On October 10, a beautiful, musical Saturday was shared by over 7,600 people who attended the Nashville Symphony’s annual Free Day of Music Event.
-Performances showcasing more than 20 different musical acts were held on four stages located both inside and outside Schermerhorn Symphony Center, and a diverse array of performers from throughout the community presented a wide range of musical styles including classical, jazz, rock, pop, Latin, traditional music from India and China, and much more.
-The personal highlight of the event for yours truly was the debut of the traditional jazz piano trio Bitner Finest Ales.
+On Saturday, October 22, approximately 6,700 people attended our annual Free Day of Music – this is the Nashville Symphony’s biggest community engagement event of the year!
+Performances showcasing more than 20 different musical acts were held on four stages located both inside and outside Schermerhorn Symphony Center, and a diverse array of performers from throughout the community presented a wide range of musical styles including baroque, classical, contemporary classical, jazz, rock, pop, soul, traditional music from Appalachia, Africa and China, and much more.

 Nashville Symphony Musicians in the Community